snac-cooperative/snac_aspace_plugin/README.md

 Browse to the Import Data Background Job (ArchivesSpace -> Create -> Background Job -> Import Data -> SNAC JSON).

-The JSON input file must contain either a single instance of or an array of objects in the following format:
+The JSON input data specifying the record(s) to import must contain either a single instance of or an array of objects in the following format:

 ```
   {